CoolBitX-Technology/sygna-bridge-sample/README.md

 ### Roles in Sygna Bridge

 Under the design of Sygna Bridge Protocol, the originator VASP has to grant the signed approval from the beneficiary VASP before broadcasting any trnasaction to the blockchain.
-If any law enforcement agency later claims this transaction to be illegal, the originator can use the signature to prove that they have informed the receiver of the transaction and granted permission to send assets to the target address.
+In this case, if any law enforcement agency later claims this transaction to be illegal, the originator can use the signature to prove that they have informed the receiver of the transaction and granted permission to send assets to the target address.

 The mission of the beneficiary VASP is to make sure **the incoming fund is sending to a legal address under it's control**.
 This may include validation of addess owner's KYC data and the activity of the account.
-If it's not the case, this server should send back a `REJECT` message to Sygna Bridge Central Server as a record of rejection of receiving specific fund.
+If it's not the case, this server should send back a signed `REJECT` message to Sygna Bridge Central Server as a record of rejection.
 This fund may still occur on the blockchain, but if there's any legal concern of this transaction, the beneficiary VASP can ask Sygna Bridge to provide prove of rejection and get rid of the legal responsibility.

 ## Installation